Sergix/sergix.net/src/pages/blog/cloud-resume-challenge.md

 The `VisitorCountHttpApi` is an inline `EventSource` object that *defines an API Gateway*, instead of creating a separate resource definition.

-THe DynamoDB resource is configured in just a few lines:
+The DynamoDB resource is configured in just a few lines:

 ```yaml
 # aws-sam/template.yaml